dfsp-spirit/freesurferformats/README.md

 * NIFTI v2: This package comes with its own NIFTI v2 reader and writer.
 The 2nd format version supports larger data dimensions and drops backwards compatibility with older NIFTI-style file formats like ANALYZE.

-* Fiber track formats (DTI, diffusion tensor imaging): the '.trk' format used by [Diffusion Toolkit / TrackVis](http://www.trackvis.org/dtk/) and the '.tck' and '.tsf' formats used by [MRtrix3](https://www.mrtrix.org/) can be read, and '.trk' and '.tck' files can also be written.
-Very large tractograms can be processed without loading them into memory: there are functions to count the tracks, to compute their bounding box, and to iterate over them one at a time.
+* Fiber track formats (DTI, diffusion tensor imaging): the '.trk' format used by [Diffusion Toolkit / TrackVis](http://www.trackvis.org/dtk/) and the '.tck' and '.tsf' formats used by [MRtrix3](https://www.mrtrix.org/) can all be read and written, both uncompressed and gzip-compressed (`.tck.gz`, `.trk.gz`, `.tsf.gz`).
+The compression is detected from the file content rather than from the file name, so a renamed file is read correctly, and a compressed file can be produced directly by the writers (TrackVis and MRtrix do not read compressed track files themselves, so the compression is meant for archiving and for passing files between the programs of this project).
+A TSF file stores one value per point along a track (e.g. the fractional anisotropy, the distance along the track, or values sampled from an image at the point coordinates) and is always used together with the tractogram it describes, since it stores no track boundaries.
+Streamlines that other software exported as a VTK polydata file with a `LINES` section (as Paraview, TrackVis and DSI Studio do) can be read with `read.fs.tracts.vtk()`.

+* Large tractograms: a whole-brain tractogram is a multi-GB file with millions of streamlines, so the track readers are built for streaming.
+They can be asked for a subset via `max_tracks`, can skip over tracks (`skip_tracks`) and can filter by a bounding box while reading (tracks that are filtered out are never held in memory), so a region of interest can be extracted from a huge file.
+There are also functions to count the tracks (`dti.track.count()`), to compute their bounding box (`dti.track.bbox()`) and to iterate over them one at a time with a constant memory footprint (`dti.track.iterator()`), and the file headers can be read on their own without touching the track data.
+Track coordinates are returned in an `fs.tracts` container, which keeps the coordinates of all tracks in a single matrix plus the number of points per track, so that a tractogram needs far less memory than a list with one matrix per track; `tracks[[i]]`, `length()` and `lapply()` work as for a list, and `as.list()` converts to the legacy list of matrices.

 * Diffusion MRI gradient tables (b-vectors and b-values): the FSL format, i.e. a '.bvec' and '.bval' file pair, and the MRtrix gradient table format can be read and written.
 Both the layout written by the FSL tools (three lines of vector components, all b-values in one line) and the layout used by other tools (one volume per line, as distributed by the Human Connectome Project) are detected automatically.
 Reading b-vectors and b-values together verifies that they match, and reports questionable entries -- missing values, gradient vectors that are not unit vectors, or a b-value without a direction -- instead of silently changing them.
 Note that the gradient vectors in these files refer to the *image* axes, so they are only meaningful together with the image they belong to.